Muhammad-Ali-Siddiqui/KNN/README.md

 # K-Nearest Neighbors (KNN) Project

-This project implements a K-Nearest Neighbors (KNN) classifier to recognize actors based on a dataset of images.
+This project implements a K-Nearest Neighbors (KNN) classifier to classify an image based on a dataset of images.
 The classifier calculates the Euclidean distance between an uploaded image and a dataset of actor images to find the closest matches.
 The project supports 1NN, 3NN, and 5NN using majority voting for classification.

 ## Dataset